-- Working Group II assesses the scientific, technical, environmental, economic and social aspects of vulnerability to climate change as well as consequences for ecological systems, socio-economic sectors and human health: Release date March 31, 2014
+- Working Group II assesses the scientific, technical, environmental, economic and social aspects of vulnerability to climate change as well as consequences for ecological systems, socio-economic sectors and human health: Released March 31, 2014.

-- Working Group III assesses all relevant options for mitigating climate change through limiting or preventing greenhouse gas emissions and taking actions to remove them from the atmosphere: Release date April 11, 2014
+- Working Group III assesses all relevant options for mitigating climate change through limiting or preventing greenhouse gas emissions and taking actions to remove them from the atmosphere: Released April 11, 2014.

 The syntheses report is scheduled to be released Oct.
 31, 2014

 Each working group report has a Summary for Policymakers that distills the key points from the hundreds of pages found in the respective full report.
 The Summary for Policymakers tend to be of most interest to the media and non-scientists.